-October 26th marks the six-year anniversary of when Inheritance of Hope Co-Founder Kristen Milligan passed away.
-In those six years, her children have reached milestone birthdays, high school rites of passage, started driving, and one has gone off to college.
+October 26th marks the seventh anniversary of when Inheritance of Hope Co-Founder Kristen Milligan passed away.
+In those seven years, her children have reached milestone birthdays, high school rites of passage, started driving, and two have gone off to college.
 Through changes and achievements, growing pains and successes, they have never felt far from their mother’s love, all because of the notes, gifts, videos and more that Kristen prepared while living with a terminal illness.

 Originally posted on October 4, 2018, we honor Joni and the legacy she left for her family.
 Joni passed away in July 2019, but used her time to live purposefully and give back to others facing what she faced.